vincenzocoia/distplyr/README.md

 The
 [`distributions3`](https://cran.r-project.org/web/packages/distributions3/index.html)
-package is a similar package in that it bundles parametric distributions together using S3 objects, but does not handle step distributions.
+package is a similar package in that it bundles parametric distributions together using S3 objects, but is less flexible.

 The [`distr`](https://cran.r-project.org/web/packages/distr/index.html)
-package allows you to make distributions including empirical ones, and transform them, using S4 classes.
+package allows you to make distributions including empirical ones, and transform them, using S4 classes. distplyr aims to provide a simpler interface using S3 objects.

 -----